medobarakat/rncontacts/README.md

 # rncontacts

-## all features by : react-native app..
+## all features by : react-native app